OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 Now we 've talked about the WebSocket approach above, the Internet Of Things (IoT) one flows naturally.
 MQTT (Message Queuing Telemetry Transport) implements a pure publish/subscribe dialog, very easy to deal with (even easier than WebSocket).

-There [here](http://www.hivemq.com/) a lot of good readings about MQTT.
+There is [here](http://www.hivemq.com/) a lot of good readings about MQTT.

 It also requires a server - which we will call an IoT server - where events will be published, from the Raspberry PI in our case.
 Then whatever client understanding the protocol(s) available on